 Welcome to YCCI

-Welcome Message from Brian R. Smith, MD and John Krystal, MD
+Welcome Message from David Coleman, MD & John Krystal, MD

 Co-Directors of the Yale Center for Clinical Investigation

 It is hard to believe that the YCCI is now in its sixteenth year.
 As participants in the initial planning meetings in 2004 and early 2005, we remember our vision of establishing a home for clinical research at Yale and our excitement to be named one of the original twelve NIH- funded Clinical and Translational Science Awards (CTSA).

 With continuous funding of the Yale CTSA (renewed in 2011 and renewed again 2016) and institutional support from the School of Medicine, Yale Medicine, and the Yale New Haven Health System, this has been a period of tremendous growth and progress.
 We established a robust infrastructure for clinical and translational research and expanded training and education for the next generation of investigators.
 As we face the enormous social and public health hurdles of 2020, we are more committed than ever to training a new generation of interdisciplinary team scientists and facilitating innovative programs and resources to speed the delivery of treatments to improve health.